 Variants p.I644F and p.D846G invariably occur together.
 From the 1000 genomes repository and our own genotyping of a third variant (p.L487I) in 739 subjects, it is clear that all three of these variants have frequencies of 1%, are in complete linkage disequilibrium, and create a haplotype (H4 in Table 7 below) which also includes the minor allele of p.F616L.
 Thus H4 encodes a TLR5 protein that is altered at 4 sites (p.L487I / F616L / I644F / D846G).
-Variants p.Q181K and p.R392* (stop codon inserted at position R392) also invariably occur together forming a haplotype (H3 in Table 2) that encodes a p.Q181K form of TLR5 that is truncated at position 392.
+Variants p.Q181K and p.R392* (stop codon inserted at position R392) also invariably occur together forming a haplotype (H3 in Table 7) that encodes a p.Q181K form of TLR5 that is truncated at position 392.
 H2 includes only the most common missense variant and therefore encodes TLR5 p.F616L.
 The most common H1 haplotype has major alleles at all six loci and encodes unmodified TLR5.
-Thus these 6 TLR5 missense variants with minor allele frequencies of 1% create just 4 haplotypes that encode four forms of TLR5.
-When these haplotypes were analyzed by multivariate logistic regression using an additive model with series age, sex, APOE 2 dosage, and APOE 4 dosage as covariates and H1 as referent, they showed significant global association with AD (P=0.0089).
+Thus these 6 TLR5 missense variants with minor allele frequencies of 1% or more create just 4 haplotypes that encode four forms of TLR5.
+When these haplotypes were analyzed by multivariate logistic regression using an additive model with series age, sex, APOE 2 dosage, and APOE 4 dosage as covariates and H1 as referent (Table 7), they showed significant global association with AD (P=0.0089).
 This global association was driven primarily by H4.
 Compared to H1 (which encodes unmodified TLR5), this haplotype (which encodes (p.L487I / F616L / I644F / D846G) was associated with markedly reduced risk of AD (OR=0.52, p=0.0060).
 H2, which encodes p.F616L, was associated with a suggestive reduction in risk of AD (OR=0.91, P=0.067).
 Thus our data suggest that the inclusion of three additional missense variants (p.L487I / I644F / D846G) in the protein encoded by H4 may strengthen a protective functional effect that occurs in the p.F616L protein encoded by H2.
 The H3 TLR5 gene includes the F616L codon, but the protein translated by this gene is a p.Q181K form that is truncated at R392.
 Our data indicate that this variant may not be associated with altered risk of AD (OR=1.06, p=0.52).

 Table 7.
 Analyses of Protein-Altering TLR5 Haplotypes by Multivariate Logistic Regression